 Aspen Health Strategy Group

 In 2015, twenty-four senior leaders across influential sectors such as health, business, media, and technology, came together to form the Aspen Health Strategy Group (AHSG), a part of the Health, Medicine and Society Program at the Aspen Institute.
-Co-chaired by Kathleen Sebelius and Tommy Thompson, both former governors and former US Secretaries of Health and Human Services Secretary and Governor of Kansas) and Bill Frist (former US Senator from Tennessee and Senate Majority Leader), the AHSG provides recommendations on important and complex health issues to promote improvements in policy and practice.
+Co-chaired by Kathleen Sebelius, (former US Health and Human Services Secretary and Governor of Kansas) and Bill Frist (former US Senator from Tennessee and Senate Majority Leader), the AHSG provides recommendations on important and complex health issues to promote improvements in policy and practice.

 Each year, the AHSG tackles one issue through a comprehensive, in-depth study.
 The group’s topic for 2016 was improving care at the end-of-life.
-In 2017, AHSG’s work addressed the U.S. opioid epidemic.
+In 2017, AHSG’s work addressed the US opioid epidemic.
 Prevention of chronic disease was the subject of the group’s efforts in 2018.
-Addressing antimicrobial resistance was the topic for 2019, with the final report available here.
-Maternal morbidity and mortality has been identified as the topic for 2020 and the annual report is currently in production.
+Addressing antimicrobial resistance was the topic for 2019.
+Maternal morbidity and mortality was identified as the topic for 2020 and the annual report is currently in production.